SOFTENG310-2023/TimeWeaver/README.md

 - 1.0 (Initial Release)

-## Where can I get more help, if I need it?

-If you would like to get more help or have queries, you can:

 ## Contributor Guidelines

 Contributions can make TimeWeaver even better.
-If you're interested in contributing to the project, please check out our [Contributing Guidelines] to understand how you can participate.
+If you're interested in contributing to the project, please check out our [Contributing Guidelines](https://github.com/SOFTENG310-2023/TimeWeaver/blob/main/CONTRIBUTING.MD) to understand how you can participate.

-## Acknowledgements

-The major contributions of the following individuals towards this project are highly appreciated:

 ## Tech Stack Used: